dorucioclea/skyalt/README.md

 ## Contributing
 Your feedback and code are welcome!

-For bug reports or questions, please use GitHub's issues: https://github.com/MilanSuk/skyalt/issues
+For bug reports or questions, please use [GitHub's issues](https://github.com/MilanSuk/skyalt/issues)

 SkyAlt is licensed under **Apache v2.0** license.
 This repository includes 100% of the code.